walterhiggins/WMPJS/book-outline.md

 As you learn to program, you will encounter errors.
 One misplaced comma, quote or full-stop and the Computer will complain by 'throwing an Exception'.
 Just remember to be patient, Computers aren't as smart as us so we have to be extra careful when typing code.

 #### Term: Exception
 An Exception is something the computer did not expect -- that's what makes it 'exceptional'.
 In JavaScript, 'throwing an exception' is JavaScript's way of saying something unexpected happened.
 An exception will often include a 'Stack Trace'.
-The 'Stack Trace' is a breadcrumb trail of where the computer was when the exception occurred.
+The 'Stack Trace' is a bread-crumb trail of where the computer was when the exception occurred.

 #### The *var* keyword